vvilliamperez/wgups/README.md

     - Treating all data as constant, the time complexity is $O(n^3)$.
     This complexity arises from three nested operations:
       1. Iterating through each package slot (n)
-      2. Evaluating each remaining package as next candidate (n)
+      2. Evaluating each remaining item as next candidate (n)
-      3. Calculating cluster score by checking nearby packages (n)
+      3. Calculating cluster score by checking nearby items (n)
     - Additional $O(n^2)$ complexity from route optimization using 2-opt
-    - Even though the sorting step shown below is $O(n * log(n))$, the dominant time complexity is the route assignment and clustering step.
+    - The bundle-aware sorting step is $O(n * log(n))$, but the dominant time complexity remains the route assignment and clustering step.
   - Space Complexity: $O(n)$ due to the linear storage of the data for the priority score calculation for each package.

-- Sorting Step `MinHeap::min_heap.py` (Min-Heap Sort):
+- Bundle-Aware Sorting Step `MinHeap::min_heap.py` (Min-Heap Sort with Bundle Support):
-  - Time Complexity: $O(n * log(n))$ due to the use of a min-heap to sort the packages by deadline.
+  - Time Complexity: $O(n * log(n))$ due to the use of a min-heap to sort the items by deadline.
     - Building the min-heap: $O(n)$ for n insertions
     - Each insertion/extraction: $O(log(n))$
+    - Bundle handling adds $O(b)$ overhead for bundle processing
     - Total for n elements: $O(n * log(n))$
-  - Space Complexity: $O(n)$ due to the storage of the packages in the heap array.
+  - Space Complexity: $O(n)$ due to the storage of the items in the heap array.

 - Preprocessing Step:
   - Time Complexity: $O(n)$ for single-pass processing of package and distance data.